Diego Rivera's Flower Carrier

 Diego Rivera’s Flower Carrier

-My load to carry is backbreaking.
+My load to carry is backbreaking,

 But this I must do to feed my family.

-In this capitalist enterprise, I am engaging.
+From this capitalist enterprise I am engaging in.

-My basket is laden to overflowing the brim;
+My basket is laden to overflowing the brim

-Of the most beautiful flowers in all the land.
+With the most beautiful flowers in all the land.

-My woman helps me to my feet to begin;
+My woman helps me to my feet to begin

 The journey to the mercado to sell our flores.

-She, too, is strong like me, with strong hands;
+She, too, is strong like me, with strong hands.

-For survival and comfort in this life
+Together, for survival and comfort in this life,

 Through the impending toils of daily grind.

-In quiet rectitude satisfied; knowing
+In quiet rectitude, we are satisfied knowing

-Our Lord Jesucristo will provide.
+That our Lord and Saviour Jesucristo will provide.

-We pick the flowers at their peak:
+We pick the flowers at their peak

-When the colours are their brightest,
+When the colours are their brightest

-And their odor most invigorating.
+And their scents are the most invigorating.

 One by one, we gently lay them